-The proliferation of digital weather stations and online networking of weather watchers may have piqued your interest in recording outdoor temperatures near your home.
-A variety of factors can influence outdoor thermometers, leading to less accurate results.
-Fortunately, the National Weather Service has provided tips for properly locating outdoor thermometers to get accurate readings.
+The proliferation of digital weather stations, weather apps and online networking of weather watchers may have piqued your interest in recording outdoor temperatures yourself.
+To ensure you get accurate readings, it's important to place your thermometer in the optimal location.
 These tips are appropriate for digital sensors as well as traditional analog thermometers.

 Height of the Thermometer